Celebrate your family tradition with a visit to the beautiful Mt. Hood National Forest!

 For more information please visit https://www.fs.usda.gov/goto/mthood/christmastree

 Do not cut trees within 100 feet of a trail, 200 feet of campgrounds or recreation sites, 300 feet of a stream or lake.
 Do not cut on county, tribal or private land, wilderness areas, research natural areas, active timber sales or areas posted "No Christmas Tree Cutting.”

 Tree Height: up to 15 feet.
 Larger trees available at a “per foot” cost at your local Ranger District.
 Stump height: 6 inches or less.

 Do not remove the top of the tree; cut down the entire tree.
 Remove snow from around the stump so you can accurately measure stump and tree height.
+Scatter excess branches.
 Pack out everything you brought in.
-Scatter excess branches, return nature to nature and leave no trace!

-East-side: Tree cutting permitted within Hood River and Barlow Ranger Districts except for wilderness, administrative sites, fire closure (White River Fire) and gated areas.
+East-side: Christmas Tree cutting is permitted within Hood River and Barlow Ranger Districts except for wilderness, administrative sites, fire closure (White River Fire) and gated areas.
 Only drive on roads open to motor vehicle use.
 Do not cut trees within The Dalles Watershed, Camp Baldwin, Reasearch Natural Areas, or off of Highways 26, 35, and 216.
 Forest Service roads 48, 17, and 1720 close December 15th, as well as Forest Service road 44 at Billy Bob Sno-Park.

 Tools to consider bringing with you include a measuring tape, handsaw, gloves, loppers, tarp and straps to secure your tree to your vehicle.